 4 Harness the horses; Mount, you horsemen!
 Fall in line, helmets on!
 Burnish the lances, Don your armor!

 ד אִסְרוּ הַסּוּסִים וַעֲלוּ הַפָּרָשִׁים וְהִתְיַצְּבוּ בְּכוֹבָעִים מִרְקוּ הָרְמָחִים לִבְשׁוּ הַסִּרְיֹנֹת׃

 5 Why do I see them dismayed, Yielding ground?
 Their fighters are crushed, They flee in haste And do not turn back— Terror all around! —declares Hashem.

 v’-a-TAH t’-va-KESH l’-KHA g’-do-LOT al t’-va-KESH kee hi-n’-NEE may-VEE al kol ba-SAR n’-UM a-do-NAI v’-na-ta-TEE l’-KHA et naf-sh’-KHA l’-sha-LAL al kol ha-m’-ko-MOT a-SHER TAY-lekh sham

-45:5 And seekest thou great things for thyself?
+45:5 And do you expect great things for yourself?